Much of the glorious food piled onto tables during the holidays ends up lining the bin rather than your stomach.

 If you have far more food than you could possibly eat, you can donate anything unopened to a local food bank or charity.
 Organisations like The Trussell Trust and FareShare accept food donations across the UK, redistributing surplus food to those struggling to feed themselves and their families.

-That's it — 21 simple ways to reduce food waste this Christmas.
+That's it — 21 simple ways to reduce food waste this year.
 Which ones will you try?